jonayeidk/XAMPP-MySQL-shutdown-unexpectedly/README.md

 # Open XAMPP and click start MySQL button and it giving me an error like MySQL Shutdown Unexpectedly

-# Solved

-# Please do NOT delete ibdata1 file from the folder ` YoursXamppFolder/mysql/data `
+    Please do NOT delete ibdata1 file from the folder ` YoursXamppFolder/mysql/data `

 # Instead, first try using the MySQL backup folder which is included with XAMPP.
 So do the next: